Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/application/solution/altinn-platform/storage/_index.md

 ### Operations

-Create a new text resource.
+Create a new text resource for an application.

 ```http
 POST /applications/{appId}/texts